 Taxis are also available (usually in SUV minivans) and identifiable by a sign on the window or a domed light on top of the car.
 Fares are set by the Virgin Island Taxicab Division, but as always when you're on vacation, it's best to ask the driver what the fare is before you set off in the vehicle.

 Because of its size, you're better off renting a car in St. Croix.
 Taxis are available at the airport and also in downtown Christiansted and Frederiksted.
 You can also ask your hotel for recommendations for a private driver.

-The public bus service on the islands is known as VITRAN; the orange and black vehicles are similar to the city buses and shuttles that you'd see in the mainland U.S. (although the islands are looking at getting rid of the larger vehicles in the fleet).
-While fares are cheap, scheduled times are seen as suggestions more than reality, and you could end up waiting a long time.
+The public bus service on the islands is known as VITRAN; the orange and black vehicles are similar to the city buses and shuttles that you'd see in the mainland U.S. While fares are cheap, scheduled times are seen as suggestions more than reality, and you could end up waiting a long time.

 On St. John, the buses run between Cruz Bay and Salt Pond Bay on the southeast side of the island.
 Service stops in the early evening, however, and this route bypasses the most popular beaches on St. John's north shore.

 On St. Thomas, you can catch the bus at VITRAN stops in Charlotte Amalie.
 Again, times vary and schedules are not set in stone.
 The same goes for service on St. Croix, where the buses run between shopping malls in Frederiksted and Christiansted.
 Note that there's no service -- and very few stores and restaurants are open -- on Sundays.

 The Virgin Islands are quite hilly, with narrow roads, blind passes and drivers in a hurry.
 You're better off relegating your biking to a planned excursion (mountain biking trips are offered on all three islands) or pedaling around the Charlotte Amalie waterfront.

 U.S.V.I.
 Bike Resources: